-- Overall, we rate Public Radio International (PRI) Left-Center Biased based on editorial positions and story selection that moderately favors the left.
+- Overall, we rate The World from PRX Left-Center Biased based on editorial positions and story selection that moderately favors the left.
 We also rate them Very-High for factual reporting due to excellent sourcing of information and a clean fact check record.

 Factual Reporting: VERY-HIGH